MicrosoftDocs/Viva/Viva/goals/kpi-summary.md

 ![screenshot of how to add to the kpi summary.](../media/goals/4/416/b.jpg)

-There is no limit on the number of KPIs you can include, but we suggest that only your business's most critical KPIs be included to ensure a digestable view.
+There is no limit on the number of KPIs you can include, but we suggest that only your business's most critical KPIs be included to ensure a digestible view.

 ## How to remove a KPI from your KPI Summary